classicwuhao/qmaxuse/README.md

 	```
 	to lanuch MaxUSE.
 * Load a sample model.
-* In the USE command line, type *maxuse* to check the sample model.
+* In the USE command line, type *maxuse -q* to check the sample model.

 *Known issue: If MaxUSE always returns SAT even the model contains conflicts, this is caused by internal SMT solver.
 Hence, please update Z3 regularly.*